 - Prostate cancer impacts the lives of thousands of Americans every year.

-- 4K scores are used to determine a man’s risk of having or developing aggressive prostate cancer.
+- The 4Kscore Test is used to determine a man’s risk of having or developing aggressive prostate cancer.

-- 4K scores and prostate MRIs are both noninvasive ways to more accurately screen for prostate cancer.
+- The 4Kscore Test and prostate MRIs are both noninvasive ways to more accurately screen for prostate cancer.

-- The PSA test is helpful but can often lead to excessive prostate biopsies.
+- The PSA (prostate-specific antigen) test is helpful but can often lead to excessive prostate biopsies.

 - Gleason scores help determine the aggressiveness of prostate cancer.

 One in nine men will be diagnosed with prostate cancer at some point in their lifetime according to the American Cancer Society.
-This fact has made prostate cancer screening guidelines evolve over the years—the sooner prostate cancer is found, the better chance for a cure.
+This fact has made prostate cancer screening evolve over the years — the sooner prostate cancer is found, the better chance for a cure.

-The 4K score is a test medical teams use to evaluate a man’s risk for developing aggressive prostate cancer.
-4K scores can help guide additional testing decisions, including prostate biopsies.
+The 4Kscore is a test that medical teams use to evaluate a man’s risk for developing aggressive prostate cancer.
+The test can help guide additional testing decisions, including prostate biopsies.

 Oftentimes, a prostate biopsy will be recommended to further evaluate and try to create meaning from an abnormal PSA result.
 Unfortunately, a prostate biopsy is invasive and can cause adverse events.
 However, they are needed when prostate cancer is at risk.

-Before understanding the value of a 4K score, it’s important to know why differentiating between aggressive and nonaggressive forms of prostate cancer matters.
+Before understanding the value of a 4Kscore Test, it’s important to know why differentiating between aggressive and nonaggressive forms of prostate cancer matters.

 Prostate cancers are categorized by how aggressive they are, and this is measured with a Gleason score.
 Gleason scores, or grades, are calculated by combining the grade of two different samples of prostate tissue.